periwinkle9/cave-story-autosplitters/README.md

 ## Known Issues

-- The autosplitter will start the timer when quitting out of a save file to the main menu.
-- Sometimes the autosplitter fails to detect the game version correctly, and so it won't work at all.
-This happens rarely but typically can be resolved by restarting the game.
+- In Cave Story+, if the jukebox is unlocked on the title screen (by beating Hell in under 3 minutes), then the autosplitter will start the timer if you change the music.